reactorlabs/sourir/doc/inlining.md

     drop t'
     drop z'
     goto l

-  # epilogue: return label
-  # the scope at `l`, because we dropped caller variables,
+  # note that the scope at `l`, because we dropped caller variables,
   # is the same as in the non-inlined version
   l:
   print y
 ```